 Not all individual rights under data protection law are absolute.
 Where possible we will look to comply with any request from you, but we may need to hold or process your personal information in connection with one or more of our legal functions.

-To follow up any of these rights please see the contact details on our website or speak to a Receptionist for further information.
+To follow up any of these rights please contact the NHS Wales organisation providing your treatment for further information.

 Further Information